Where Are Yamaha Generators Made?

 How Long Has Yamaha Been Making Generators?

-Where Are Yamaha Generators Engines’ Made?
+Where are Yamaha Generators Engines Made?

 Also, the raw materials for engine frames, etc. are pretty similar to the made-in-Japan units.